BuzzVII/BuzzVII.github.io/_posts/2018-10-18-first-post.markdown

 ---
 layout: post
-title:  "Welcome My Hobby is Hobbies"
+title:  "Welcome"
 date:   2018-10-18 15:25:53 +1000
-categories: hobbies
+categories: misc
 ---
-There isn't too much to start with, well actually there is heaps I just have to get into gear and start writing and posting.
+There isn't too much to start with, well actually there is heaps.